 1.2 Objectives

-The primary objective of the study was to identify the impact of internet usage on the residents of Nangi village.
-The major objectives of this field visit were as follows:
+The primary objective of the study is to identify the impact of internet usage on the residents of Nangi village.
+The major objectives of this field visit are as follows:

 To assess the impact of Information and Communication Technology (ICT) on the lifestyle of the people of Nangi village and to analyze the patterns and extent of internet utilization within Nangi village.